dgaydukov/cert-ocpjp11/files/ocpjp11.md

     }
 }
 ```
 As you see we catch `MyCheckedException`, so if child throws it parent, the catch would be broken, that’s why child can throw only more specific (children) exceptions.
-For constructors it’s other way around.
+For constructors, it’s the other way around.
 ```java
 try{
     new A1();